 - Your faculty advisor

 - Major Academic Plans (MAP’s), which include suggested sequences of courses to graduate in 4 years

 In creating your graduation plan, you should be aware of the following:

 - Once students have earned 60 BYU credits, they must have a declared major in order to register for classes.

-- Students will not be able to change their majors or add minors without a petition after they have completed 75 credit hours.
+- Students will need to petition to change their majors or add minors after they have completed 75 credit hours.

 - Second majors are discouraged.
 Those who have legitimate reasons for adding a second major can petition through the Advisement Center.
 Second majors are rarely approved if they extend graduation by more than one semester.
 A second major cannot be added after a student has completed 75 credit hours.

-- A student who does not demonstrate satisfactory academic progress is ineligible for federal financial aid.
+- A student must demonstrate satisfactory academic progress in order to be eligible for federal financial aid.